Global4Communications/.github/pull_request_template.md

+# Author Checklist

+- [ ] I have tested the code in this PR myself
+- [ ] I have removed debugging code from this branch
+- [ ] I have added an AB ticket number to this PR
+- [ ] I have proven the existing test suites still work
+- [ ] I have addressed any errors raised by the Github Workflows
+  - If there are some non-passing workflows, I have detailed why they are not being addressed
+- [ ] I have moved the AB ticket into `Dev Done`
+- [ ] This PR is ready to be reviewed

 # Reviewer Checklist

-- [ ] Author should have tested it themselves
-- [ ] Author should ensure no debugging is left behind
-- [ ] PR description should link to the AB ticket
+- [ ] I have moved the AB ticket into `Code Review Doing`
-- [ ] Author should prove existing test suites still work
-- [ ] Author should sort out PHPCS errors